UNIVERSITY OF WISCONSIN River Falls

 OPT allows employment which is directly related to your major field of study.
 You may receive up to 12 months of authorization for OPT at each level of study.
 For example, a student who uses 12 months of OPT related to a Bachelor’s degree program will be eligible for another 12 months of OPT related to a Master’s degree program.
 You do not need a specific job offer before applying for OPT authorization.

-In general, you should receive Optional Practical Training advice at International Student Services at least two to three months before you want your authorization to begin.
-After completing the procedures at International Student Services, you will send your application to the USCIS processing center for its decision.
+In general, you should receive OPT advice at ISS at least two to three months before you want your authorization to begin.
+After completing the procedures at ISS, you will send your application to the United States Citizenship and Immigration Services (USCIS) processing center for its decision.
+USCIS is currently taking over 90 days to process OPT applications, we suggest you plan accordingly.
 You must receive your OPT authorization in writing from USCIS before you can begin employment.
 If your practical training authorization transfers to another school or you begin study at another education level, your practical training authorization is automatically terminated.

 There are three times during your F-1 status that you may be eligible for Optional Practical Training: